Skip to Content

 Philadelphia Hostile Work Environment Lawyer

-Fighting For Those Who Are Working in a Hostile Work Environment in Pennsylvania
+Fighting for Those Who Are Working in a Hostile Work Environment in Pennsylvania

 While the leading employers in the city of Philadelphia are various government entities, many people are employed by private employers as well.
 Some of the city’s leading employers include universities such as Drexel, Temple, and Thomas Jefferson, as well as hospitals like the Children’s Hospital of Philadelphia and the Albert Einstein Medical Center.
 Workplace harassment can happen at any public or private employer.
 It can involve harassment based on sex, national origin, religion, race, pregnancy, disability, or age.
 The harassment may consist of words, innuendoes, jokes, derogatory remarks, images, threats, or physical violence.
 If workplace harassment based on a protected characteristic creates a hostile work environment, it may be possible to recover damages through litigation.
 At Phillips & Associates, PLLC, our Philadelphia hostile work environment lawyers can represent you in a lawsuit.